Synonym(s)

 DefinitionThis section has been translated automatically.

-Common, chronic inflammatory, polyetiological disease of the sebaceous gland follicles, which occurs in a large part of the population in adolescence in the western industrialized nations.
-A chronic-continuous or relapsing course is typical.
+Common, chronic inflammatory, polyetiological disease of the sebaceous follicles that occurs in a large proportion of the population in adolescence in western industrialized nations.
+A chronic, continuous or relapsing course is typical.

 ClassificationThis section has been translated automatically.